-Charles of the Bronx, it seems, doesn't care about the criticism of his performance in UFC 326.
-The Brazilian faced Max Holloway in the main fight of the event, mastered Hawaiian and won the BMF belt.
+Charles do Bronx , it seems, doesn't care about the criticism of his performance at UFC 326.
+The Brazilian faced Max Holloway in the main event, dominated the Hawaiian , and won the BMF belt.
 Despite the impressive result, he ended up becoming the target of criticism on social media because of the style he adopted inside the octagon.

 In an interview with 'Canal Encarada', the Brazilian downplayed the negative repercussions and highlighted that the visibility generated is more relevant than the opposing opinions.
 According to Charles, the fact that he is constantly talked about reinforces his relevance in the sport, making the criticism irrelevant in the face of the reach and engagement he has.